ajitesh01/React/README.md

 1. Class Based Component
 2. Functional Component

-what is functional component?
+what is functional component? <br>
-A function  which has JSX  component inside it. what is componet composition ? component under component
+A function  which has JSX  component inside it.

+what is componet composition ? <br>
+component under component
-Can we put react element inside functional componet?
+Can we put react element inside functional componet? <br>
 Yes,we can by wrapping {} bracket.